stefanocudini/share-tracks/README.md

-SHARE GPX TRACKS
+SHARE TRACKS
 ============

 What
 ------

-Share GPX tracks, using Leaflet
+Embed and Share GPX tracks, using Leaflet

 Tested in Leaflet 0.6.4